What is a widget?

 NOTE: You can allow customers to edit upsells on upcoming/unpaid invoices from the customer portal via the advanced settings menu in your account.

-5. Gift Code Widget - This widget allows your customers to purchase a gift code for someone else.
+This widget allows your customers to purchase a gift code for someone else.
 Gift Codes on PayWhirl are like a cross between promo codes and traditional gift cards.
-They work like digital a gift card with a pre-paid balance and are delivered by email to the recipient.
+They work like digital gift cards with a pre-paid balance and are delivered by email to the recipient.

 If a customer purchases a gift code for someone else, they won't have to create an account for the recipient and/or manage their payment information on an ongoing basis.